Average Rent in Orlando, FL: 2026 Prices by Neighborhood

 Rosemont$1,325Southwest OrlandoMost affordable.
 Older housing stock

-Data sources: RentCafe neighborhood data (Feb 2026), Zillow Observed Rent Index, cross-referenced with our own Orlando neighborhood guides.
+Data sources: RentCafe neighborhood data (early 2026), Zillow Observed Rent Index, cross-referenced with our own Orlando neighborhood guides.

 Every neighborhood guide on our site includes current median rents, cap rate estimates, and specific investment math.
 See the Central Orlando submarket or Southwest Orlando submarket for detailed breakdowns.